MichaelStott/tech-squawks/web/content/_index.md

 ### Prerequisites

-Before continuing, readers should:
+Before continuing, readers should be:

-- Posses knowledge of at least one of the following programming languages: Typescript, Javascript, Python, or Go.
+- Knowledgeable of at least one of the following programming languages: Typescript, Javascript, Python, or Go.
-- Be comfortorable with using the shell/terminal on their OS.
+- Comfortable with using the shell or terminal on their OS.
+- Familiar with basic computer networking concepts.

 For setting up your development environment, see the  [Getting Started]({{< ref "getting_started" >}}) section.